FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 ## Finalized Tags

 Within a provider, tag keys may be associated with multiple values, and potentially defined at different levels within the provider, such as accounts, folders, [*resource*](#glossary:resource) and other *resource* grouping constructs.
 When finalizing, *providers* must reduce these multiple levels of definition to a single value where each key is associated with exactly one value.
-The method by which this is done and the semantics are up to each provider, but must be documented within their respective documentation.
+The method by which this is done and the semantics are up to each provider but must be documented within their respective documentation.

-As a example, let's assume 1 [*sub account*](#glossary:sub-account) exists with 1 virtual machine with the following details, and tag inheritance favors Resources over *Sub Accounts*.
+As an example, let's assume 1 [*sub account*](#glossary:sub-account) exists with 1 virtual machine with the following details, and tag inheritance favors Resources over *Sub Accounts*.

 * Sub Account
   * id: *my-sub-account*